 Since water and water-flow behave similar to an electrical current, the movement of charge carriers can therefore be explained in more detail.

 Observing the illustration, we will see two containers filled with water – container B1 and container B2.
 Both containers have their orifices located at the height h1 and h2 above the ground.
 Gravity acts towards the earth.
 The potential energy of mass situated above ground is calculated by the gravitational force “g” to:

 W = m × g × h.

 It can be used, for example, when the valves are opened and water drains out.

 A reference point for each potential specification (in this case the height) is needed.
-Since W represents the work that has to be performed in order to bring the mass into the corresponding height, the (gravitational) potential can therefore be characterised as follows: The gravity or gravitational potential of a point with respect to another point corresponds to the work, which must be performed against gravity to bring any mass from the reference point to the receiving point, divided by the quantity of the mass.
+Since W represents the work that has to be performed in order to bring the mass into the corresponding height, the (gravitational) potential can therefore be characterized as follows: The gravity, or gravitational potential, of a point with respect to another point corresponds to the work which must be performed against gravity to bring any mass from the reference point to the receiving point, divided by the quantity of the mass.